bhanualuka/swiggy-fooddelivery-reactjs/REDME.md

 --> We can use component in three different ways in jsx one is with in curlbraces we can call the component as js function{component()}
 --> We can use coponent as like this to </Componenet>
 --> we can use componnet as like this alse <Component> </Component>

+ASSIGNMENT QUESTIONS:
+● What is JSX?
+● Superpowers of JSX
+● Role of type attribute in script tag?
+What options can I use there?
+● {TitleComponent} vs {<TitleComponent/>} vs {<TitleComponent></TitleComponent>} in JSX

+CODING ASSIGNMENT:

+● Create a Nested header Element using React.createElement(h1,h2,h3 inside a div with class “title”)
+○ Create the same element using JSX
+○ Create a functional component of the same with JSX
+○ Pass attributes into the tag in JSX
+○ Composition of Component(Add a component inside another) ○ {TitleComponent} vs {<TitleComponent/>} vs {<TitleComponent></TitleComponent>} in JSX

+● Create a Header Component from scratch using Functional Components with JSX
+○ Add a Logo on left
+○ Add a search bar in middle
+○ Add User icon on right
+○ Add CSS to make it look nice

 ---------------------------------------------END----------------------------------------------------